 These homes can still be aesthetically pleasing and highly functional, as long as there is a “balance” of positive and negative forms throughout the structure.

 For example, popular asymmetrical home styles include both European and American styles.

-This Tudor home displays characteristics the style is famous for: unmatched steep gables and tall windows of varying heights.
-However, even though they are not perfectly matched, the elements in well designed examples of these homes still create visual harmony, as they don’t compete for attention.
+This Tudor home displays characteristics that the style is famous for unmatched steep gables and tall windows of varying heights.
+However, even though they are not perfectly matched, the elements in well-designed examples of these homes still create visual harmony, as they don’t compete for attention.

 These homes are rather special.
-Because of their popularity and flexibility, they can follow many different design principles and be both symmetrical and asymmetrical.
+Their popularity and flexibility can follow many different design principles and be both symmetrical and asymmetrical.

 In either instance, these homes traditionally feature gable or hip roofs with classic shingles and overhangs, porches with columns, exposed rafters and beams inside, lots of windows, a fireplace, and natural building materials.